The-Z-Labs/cli4bofs/README.md

-help     	<COMMAND>	Display help about given command exec     	<BOF>		Execute given BOF from a filesystem info     	<BOF>		Display BOF description and usage examples usage    	<BOF>		See BOF usage details and parameter types examples 	<BOF>		See the BOF usage examples list     	[TAG]		List BOFs (all or based on provided TAG) from current collection
+help     	<COMMAND>	Display help about given command exec     	<BOF>		Execute given BOF from a filesystem info     	<BOF>		Display BOF description and usage examples list     	[TAG]		List BOFs (all or based on provided TAG) from current collection

 General Options: